Saturday, 9 November 2019

 In the course of his teaching against rash or superficial attachment to himself, Jesus made use of the sound sense of a strategic decision to seek peace and limit loss: Or what king, going out to wage war against another king, will not sit down first and consider whether he is able with ten thousand to oppose the one who comes against him with twenty thousand?
 If he cannot, then, while the other is still far away, he sends a delegation and asks for the terms of peace.
 So therefore, none of you can become my disciple if you do not give up all your possessions (Luke 14:31-33, NRSV).
 Just plain sense - seems like the "make peace, not war" idea.
 Bear the cost but avoid destruction.
 (Even though he is not giving military strategic advice, I would expect Jesus to mean "peace with honour".
 But - is such an idea even possible with military and political males?)

 Jesus said his peace is not like this world's peace.
-So also, not much later, another writer put it: And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus (Philippians 4:7, ESV).
+So also, not much later, Paul had put it: And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus (Philippians 4:7, ESV).
 The peace from Jesus is beyond human understanding.
 This peace is for the individual to take in.

 As the days after the death of the Christ stretched out the message of peace was shared.
 Acts chapter 10 recounts an occasion with Peter in unexpected proximity to non-Jews.
 Then Peter began to speak: “Now I really understand that God doesn’t show favoritism, but in every nation the person who fears Him and does righteousness is acceptable to Him.
 He sent the message to the Israelites, proclaiming the good news of peace through Jesus Christ - He is Lord of all (Acts 10:34-36, HCSB).
 They, those from "outside", could be at one with God Almighty through incorporation in Jesus.
 Just like for us.
 He is the peace-maker.